bjlittle/geovista/docs/src/reference/glossary.rst

         tables in the ``pyproject.toml`` manifest file.
 See these `design considerations`_ for further details.

+    GHA
+        Acronym for **GitHub Action**.
+A feature offered by `GitHub`_ that provides Continuous Integration (CI), Continuous Deployment (CD) and task automation workflows within a GitHub repository.

     Land Mask
         Typically a boolean array used to indicate the cells in a mesh that represent land.